Bandido (wrestler): Brodido (2025–present)

+Bandido with Brody King as the AEW World Tag Team Champions in September 2025.
+Bandido is show here also wearing the ROH World Championship belt.

 On the July 31 episode of Dynamite, Bandido formed a tag team with Brody King, known as "Brodido", and the two entered a world tag title eliminator tournament, where the winners would receive a shot at the AEW World Tag Team Championships at Forbidden Door.
 They defeated Gates of Agony (Bishop Kaun and Toa Liona) in the first round, The Young Bucks (Matt Jackson and Nick Jackson) in the semi-finals, and wrestled FTR (Cash Wheeler and Dax Harwood) to a time-limit draw in the grand finals, meaning that both teams would advance to face reigning champions The Hurt Syndicate (Bobby Lashley and Shelton Benjamin) for the tag titles at Forbidden Door.
 On August 24 at Forbidden Door, Brodido defeated FTR and The Hurt Syndicate to win the AEW World Tag Team Championships.
 On August 29 at Death Before Dishonor, Bandido successfully defended his ROH World Championship against Hechicero.
 On September 20 at All Out, Brodido successfully defended their titles in a four-way Ladder match, involving The Young Bucks, Don Callis Family (Hechicero and Josh Alexander), and JetSpeed (Kevin Knight and "Speedball" Mike Bailey).
-On October 18 at WrestleDream, Brodido sucessfully defended their titles against Kazuchika Okada and Konosuke Takeshita of the Don Callis Family with Bandido pinnng Okada for the win.
+On October 18 at WrestleDream, Brodido successfully defended their titles against Kazuchika Okada and Konosuke Takeshita of the Don Callis Family with Bandido pinning Okada for the win.
 On the following episode of Dynamite, Bandido unsuccessfully challenged Okada for the AEW Unified Championship.
+At Full Gear on November 22, Brodido lost their titles to FTR, ending their reign at 90 days.
+On December 24 at Dynamite on 34th Street, Bandido defeated Ricochet to win the Dynamite Diamond Ring and earning a shot at the AEW World Championship at Dynamite: Maximum Carnage.

+On January 14, 2026 at Dynamite: Maximum Carnage, Bandido unsuccessfully challenged MJF for the AEW World Championship.At Supercard of Honor on May 15, Bandido successfully defended his title against Blake Christian and was attacked afterwards by Swerve Strickland.
+At Double or Nothing on May 24, Bandido competed in the Owen Hart Cup but was eliminated by Strickland in the quarterfinal.
+Over the following months, Bandido would challenge for the AEW Continental Championship and AEW International Championship.On August 5 at Grand Slam Mexico, Brodido teamed with Adam Page to defeat The Demand (Ricochet, Bishop Kaun, and Toa Liona) to win the AEW World Trios Championship, but lost their titles 25 days later at All In on August 30 in a Trios Roulette Royale to Swerve Strickland and The New Level (Kofi and Austin Creed).